Applications Accepted Beginning: May 10, 2018

 Transfer Students at the Law School

 Because the time frame for the transfer admissions process is so compressed, the Law School makes a special effort to integrate transfer students into the second-year class as smoothly and efficiently as possible.
 Admitted transfer students are given access to Symplicity, the Law School's online job search and resume submission system, to allow them to participate in the intensive On-Grounds Interview process that takes place just before the start of second- and third-year classes in August.
-Transfer students are assigned advisors who answer questions about the transition to the University of Virginia.
+Transfer students are assigned Peer Advisors who answer questions about the transition to the University of Virginia.

 The course enrollment process for the coming year begins in July, when students submit (via LawWeb, the Law School’s intranet) a list of desired classes to the Student Records Office in prioritized order.
 The Student Records Office administers “lotteries” to distribute seats and create initial course schedules for students, and incoming transfer students are incorporated into the lotteries for 2Ls.
 Transfer students are eligible to participate in "write-on" competitions for all journals and may "grade-on" to the Virginia Law Review based on academic performance in the second year of law school.
 Information on journal membership is provided at transfer orientation.
 Transfer students are fully eligible for clinical programs, moot court teams, other academic and co-curricular programs, and membership in the Order of the Coif upon graduation.
 They are not eligible to participate in the Law School's international dual-degree or exchange programs.